benarbab/ceos-lab/README.md

 ---

+## Requirements

+- Virtual machine or Bare metal with 24G memory
+- Ubuntu LTS
+- Some Linux Knowledge

+---

 ## 🛑 Before you Begin

 It’s important to run this lab on a host that already supports LLDP and LACP.
 You might be able to enable LLDP (using lab-helper.py), which can also adjust the MTU on bridge interfaces.
 However, on most Linux machines, LACP cannot be enabled simply by changing the group_fwd_mask.